I just finished reading The Strivers’ Row Spy, and I wanted to share my thoughts.

 My only issue was with the main character and his political views.
 Not only would Temple be considered a race traitor for taking on this assignment, but he was an integrationist who hated Garvey’s philosophy.
 The condescending undertones in his references of him proved it, and the author’s biased depiction of Garvey didn’t help.
 However, the pacing and events throughout the story did cloud my annoyance, so not too much harm was done.

-This is Jason Overstreet’s debut novel, and I would recommend this to anyone who’s interested in Black American history and culture.
+This is Jason Overstreet’s debut novel, and I would recommend it to anyone who’s interested in Black American history and culture.
 For additional information on upcoming projects, check out his official website.
 You can also connect with him on Twitter.

 Until Next Time…